google/WebFundamentals/src/content/en/updates/2019/05/chromium-chronicle-2.md

 *by Vasilii in Munich*

-[flaky Tests][flaky-tests-context] are a common problem in Chrome.
+[Flaky tests][flaky-tests-context] are a common problem in Chrome.
 They impact the productivity of other developers, and get disabled over time.
 Disabled tests mean diminishing test coverage.